ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 ## [From _Newbern weekly progress._](https://chroniclingamerica.loc.gov/lccn/sn84026547/1860-01-10/ed-1/seq-1)

 #### 1860-01-10 &middot; Newbern, N.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Ladies Should read Newspapers.
+It is
+j UIIC I IIU3lrmc 111 ictlJcut- lJ tiV-,ll 11J1J to TV C V JJ ;i
+i young lady&#x27;s time and attention devoted to only
+Pfashionable literature of the da&#x27;.
+If you would
+Equality her for conversation, you must give her
+! something to talk about, give her education with
+! the actual world and its transpiring events.
+Urge
+her to read newspapers and become familiar with
+i the present character and improvement of our
 j race.
 History is of some importance, but the
 ; past world is dead, and wit have little compara­
 I tively to do with it.
 Otir thoughts and our con­